Why is the Medium the Message

 🌊 Narcissus as Narcosis

-In Understanding Media: The Extensions of Man, McLuhan uses the myth of Narcissus to explain how technologies function as extensions of ourselves.
+In Understanding Media: The Extensions of Man, McLuhan used the myth of Narcissus to explain technology as extension.

 • Wheels extend feet